 - Mechanics: Compound

-- Begin by attaching a straight bar to a low cable pulley.
+- Begin by attaching a long, straight bar to the bottom of a cable machine pulley.

-- Inhale and lower the bar to the starting position.
+- Slowly lower the weight back down to starting position.